Oshimia/filePrompt/README.md

 ### Prerequisites
 *   [Python 3.6+](https://www.python.org/downloads/)

-### Option 1: Run as a Python Script
+### Running the Script

-1. Save the script as `filePrompt.py`.
-2. Open your terminal or command prompt.
+1. Open your terminal or command prompt.
-3. Run the script in one of two ways:
+2. Run the script in one of two ways:

     *   **Interactive Mode:**
         ```bash
         python filePrompt.py
         ```
-        The script will prompt you to enter the path to the folder you want to scan.
+        The script will prompt you to enter one or more folder paths.
+Press Enter on an empty line when you are finished.

     *   **Command-Line Argument:**
         ```bash
-        python filePrompt.py "path/to/your/project"
+        python filePrompt.py "path/to/project1" "path/to/project2"
         ```
-        Replace `"path/to/your/project"` with the actual folder path.
+        Replace the paths with the actual folder paths you want to scan.

-The output will be saved to a file named `scan_output.txt` in the same directory where you run the command.
+The output will be saved to a directory and filename specified in your `config.json` (by default, `scan_results/scan_output.txt`).

-### Option 2: Run as a Standalone Executable (Windows)
+### Creating an Executable

-Use the [release](https://github.com/Oshimia/filePrompt/releases) exe file.
-You can double click on the file, or drag the directory you want to scan to the exe file.
-It will output the scan to the same location as the exe file.
+To create a standalone executable from the source code, you will need `pyinstaller`.

+1.  **Install PyInstaller:**
+    ```bash
+    pip install pyinstaller
+    ```

+2.  **Run the Build Script:**
+    ```bash
+    python build.py
+    ```

+This will create a single executable file inside a `dist` directory.

 ## Configuration